UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/3_MoreCommands.md

 ## Redirecting `stdout` To a File

 Instead of just sending the output of a command to `stdout`, we can redirect this output into a file using the `>` symbol.
-If the file doesn't exist, `bash` will sinply create the specified file and write the output into it.
+If the file doesn't exist, `bash` will simply create the specified file and write the output into it.
 If the file *does* exist, **it will be immediately overwritten without any warnings**.

 Let's see the `>` symbol in action.